 Ensuring sufficient levels and quality of independence is particularly important for founder-led companies, those with executive or non-independent chairs, significant shareholder representatives on the board (which we believe can be useful and justified, provided minority shareholder interests are protected) or significant management representation on the board.
-We expect at least half of the board directors to be independent in companies with a dispersed ownership structure, and at least one third to be independent in controlled companies.
-We see one third independence at controlled companies as a minimum standard but encourage controlled companies to consider a minimum of at least half of the board of directors to be independent.
+We expect at least half of the board directors to be independent in companies with a dispersed ownership structure and in companies listed in the Novo Mercado, and at least 40% of directors to be independent in other companies.
+We see 40% independence at these companies as a minimum standard but encourage controlled companies to consider a minimum of at least half of the board of directors to be independent.
 However, we place real emphasis on quality, not quantity of independence.
 In their disclosures, companies should clearly state which directors they consider to be independent and the criteria by which independence is determined.